dan-wright-1/Home-Analysis-Data-Prep/README.md

 * Imported both the wide and long datasets using `read_csv()`.
 * Conducted an initial review to assess missing values and data types.
-* Confirmed that the `id` column served as the primary key for both datasets, enabling accurate merging.

 ### 2. 🛠️ Data Cleaning – Wide Dataset